top of page

 1. Spider Plant (Chlorophytum comosum)

-• Removes: Benzene, formaldehyde, carbon monoxide
+2. Removes: Benzene, formaldehyde, carbon monoxide

-• Easy to grow, tolerates low light
+3. Easy to grow, tolerates low light

-2. Peace Lily (Spathiphyllum sp.)
+4. Peace Lily (Spathiphyllum sp.)

-• Removes: Benzene, formaldehyde, trichloroethylene
+5. Removes: Benzene, formaldehyde, trichloroethylene

-• Also helps reduce airborne mo
+6. Also helps reduce airborne mold spores

-• Prefers indirect light
+7. Prefers indirect light

-3. Snake Plant / Mother-in-law’s Tongue (Sansevieria trifasciata)
+8. Snake Plant / Mother-in-law’s Tongue (Sansevieria trifasciata)

-• Removes: Benzene, formaldehyde, trichloroethylene
+9. Removes: Benzene, formaldehyde, trichloroethylene

-• Very low maintenance and tolerates neglect
+10. Very low maintenance and tolerates neglect

-4. Boston Fern (Nephrolepis exaltata ‘Bostoniensis’)
+11. Boston Fern (Nephrolepis exaltata ‘Bostoniensis’)

-• Removes: Formaldehyde
+12. Removes: Formaldehyde

-• Likes humidity; ideal for bathrooms or kitchens
+13. Likes humidity; ideal for bathrooms or kitchens

-5. Rubber Plant (Ficus elastica)
+14. Rubber Plant (Ficus elastica)

-• Removes: Formaldehyde
+15. Removes: Formaldehyde

-• Thrives in moderate light and humid conditions
+16. Thrives in moderate light and humid conditions

 The Takeaway

-Indoor plants are and have always been more than just decoration; they’re accessible tools that help improve mental and physical health, support relaxation, boost focus, and even help clean indoor air.
-Research is still evolving, but the evidence is clear: adding greenery to your space, whether it is a school, office or home, can be an effective step towards a healthier environment.
+Indoor plants are and have always been more than just decoration.
+They’re accessible tools that help improve mental and physical health, support relaxation, boost focus, and even help clean indoor air.
+Research is still evolving, but the evidence is clear: adding greenery to your space, whether it is a school, office, or home, can be an effective step towards a healthier environment.

 Comments